cvlian/TLSniff/README.md

 TLSniff is provided under a BSD 3-Clause License.

 ## Reference
-Learn more about `TLSniff` from [this article](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9373407).
-You can see all the detailed processes and potential benefits of `TLSniff`.
+This project was developed for our cyber defense framework targetting robust intrusion detection over the secured channels.
+You can learn more about the detailed processes and potential benefits of `TLSniff` from the below paper.

+* *Jiwon Yang and Hyuk Lim, "[Deep learning approach for detecting malicious activities over encrypted secure channels](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9373407)," IEEE Access, vol. 9, pp. 39229-39244, March 2021.*